MyPetORG/MyPet/README.md

 All Icons in [Ressources/Images] are owned by the Oxygen Team (http://www.oxygen-icons.org).<br />
 These Icons are under the terms of the [GNU Lesser General Public License Version][License].

-SimpleNBT is licensed under the GNU Lesser General Public License Version 3,<br />
-but with a provision that files are released under the MIT license 180 days after they are published.<br />
-Please see the [LICENSE][SimpleNBTLicense] file in the SimpleNBT repository for details.

 ## Builds
 Download the latest builds from our [Jenkins-Server][Builds].